 At day camp we provide a light breakfast and a snack daily.
+Campers bring their lunch to camp, however, lunch can be provided upon request.
 Your daughter may also participate in at least one cookout during her stay at day camp.
 Vegetarian diets can be accommodated.
 Other dietary restrictions may also be accommodated; however, parents may need to supplement acceptable foods for our staff to prepare.
 Any special dietary needs or arrangements are to be discussed with the Director of Camp Administration prior to camp and noted on the Health Profile.